jrspinella/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 2. Define Configuration as Code for the management of Backstage configuration
 3. Define Documentation as Code for the management of Backstage documentation

-## Step 1 - Define Infrastructure as Code for deployment of Backstage
+## Step 1 - Deploying Backstage to AKS with Infrastructure as Code

 In this step, we will define the infrastructure as code for the deployment of Backstage on Azure.
 We will use Terraform to define the infrastructure as code.

 We will use the docker file that comes with the Backstage app to create a Docker image and deploy it to Azure.
 We will then create a Kubernetes cluster on Azure and deploy the Docker image to the cluster.

+### Create a New VS Code Project

+Create a new VS Code project in the root directory of your Backstage project.

+Add the following files to the project to start defining the infrastructure as code:

+- `main.tf`: The main Terraform configuration file
+- `variables.tf`: The Terraform variables file
+- `outputs.tf`: The Terraform outputs file

 ### Create a Terraform Configuration File